 The Grassfield High School Governor’s STEM Academy

-2007 Grizzly Trail
+2007 Grizzly Way

 Chesapeake, VA 23323

 Number of Students Served: The Grassfield High School Governor’s STEM Academy will have the capacity to enroll 240 students, grades 9-12.
-During the initial school year (2012-2013) applications will be accepted for 60 students.

-Career Pathways: Engineering and Technology, Marketing Management, Programming and Software Development
+Career Pathways: Engineering & Technology, Marketing Management, and Programming and Software Development

 Academy Goals and Description: The overall goals of the Governor’s STEM Academy are to provide students with STEM enriched 21st-century technological skill and knowledge necessary to succeed in postsecondary education and the work force.